stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 The matrix data is implemented as a 2D floating-point array, this is certainly not the most efficient implementation in terms of memory (since each row is itself an object) but it is the simplest to implement.

-A matrix is a bufferable object:
+A matrix is also a bufferable object:

 ```java
 public int length() {